 Time: 2 hours

-Not long after making the turn, the trail crosses Primrose Brook and begins climbing uphill, then splits again just a few minutes later.
+The trails split just a couple of minutes past the pond.
+To remain on the Blue Trail, stay to the right.
+Soon thereafter, the trail crosses Primrose Brook and begins climbing uphill, then splits again just a few minutes later.
 The fork to the left is an unnamed trail that leads to the park boundary.
 The trail map shows this as a solid, brownish line.
 Stay straight to remain on the Blue Trail.

 There is one last intersection with another trail that leads to the park boundary before the Blue Trail begins to curve around to the south on the Outer Loop Trail.
 There are houses in this area, so I am guessing this provides trail access for the local residents.
 Take a right just past the gate to continue the hike.